Dunia & Mira - Training for Speechtherapists

 Maram from Easr-Jerusalem goes a special way to become a doctor

 Until she finished school, 19-year-old Maram lived in Kafr Aqab, a suburb northeast of Jerusalem near Ramallah.
 To fulfill her dream of studying medicine and becoming a doctor in Israel, she took a unique path.
 She enrolled at New Vision University in Tbilisi, Georgia.
 Unlike degrees from universities in the West Bank/Palestine, degrees from universities in Georgia are generally recognized in Israel.
 So in 2024, she decided to go to Georgia to study medicine.
 However, the consequences of the war in Israel/Palestine suddenly led to her father losing his job.
 Her mother, now the sole breadwinner in the family, cannot afford the full cost of her studies.
-Because a place became available in our scholarship program for students from Palestine, she moved up from our waiting list.
-We are able to cover a significant portion of her tuition fees.
+Since springtime 2025 we accepted her in our scholarship program.

-Sami is near to the final examens of his medical studies
+Sami completed his final examens of his medical studies successfully

-Sami is studying medicine at Hebron University.
-Until now, he has been able to finance his studies with financial support from his family—he has five siblings.
-Due to the turmoil of the war situation in Israel/Palestine, his father has lost his job.
-Sami wants to become a neurosurgeon.
-His grades so far have been excellent.
-His family's financial difficulties are threatening the successful completion of his studies.
-We are financing his tuition fees until he graduates next year.
+Sami studied medicine at Hebron University.
+Until a year before his final exams, he was able to fund his studies with financial support from his family – he has five siblings.
+Due to the turmoil caused by the conflict in Israel/Palestine, his father lost his job.
+He would like to become a neurosurgeon.
+His academic results were excellent.
+His family’s financial hardship threatened to prevent him from successfully completing his degree.
+We accepted him into our scholarship programme in 2025.
+In June 2026, he successfully completed his medical degree at Hebron University with distinction.

 Hala is studying Fashion- and Jewelery Design at Bezalel University in Jerusalem